 I didn’t see any motor vehicles in my time within the park, just plenty of walkers, runners, and tons of bikers.
 I was there on a Saturday morning and loved the feeling that the city was out for their morning exercise.

 Running Route #2:

 On Sunday morning, I decided to go for a run to explore the city streets.
 This run was for the wondering, to see what the city had to offer.
 There were unique sidewalk tiles (see picture below).
 I found these tiles all over the city with various patterns of detail.
 I love these unique features in Barcelona.
 Throughout my run, I encountered a children’s parade and a rose garden, both full of entertainment.
 When I checked the clock, it was 30 minutes till hotel checkout so I sprinted the two miles back.
 Yes, I was the foreigner crazily running down the street.

-I again took my iPhone and used Google Maps and Nike Run Club to track myself.
+Again, I took my iPhone and used Google Maps and Nike Run Club to track myself.
 I went for a straightforward, can’t get lost, type of route.
-I choose one of the main streets that cuts across the entire city and my hotel happened to be only one block away.
+Choosing one of the main streets that cuts across the entire city, my hotel happened to be only one block away.
 I began within the Eixample neighborhood and got on the street Avinguda Diagonal.
 From here, I ran west for about 2 miles before turning around and returning along the same route.
 This is a good method when exploring the same city, choosing a straight path along a main road (so you can’t take the wrong turn anywhere) and running an out – and – back, returning to the same starting point.
 I ran to a beautiful rose park (Parc de Pedrolbes) which was exactly 2 miles from my starting point, making for a nice 4 mile run.